dmdwns67/PuppyScanner/README.md

 ## How to use ##

 * USER COMMANDS
-  * NAME <br>
-	mdparser : parses .md file into html file.

   * SYNOPSIS <br>
-	<code>mdparser FILE.md [FILE.html]</code>
+	<code>java puppy FILE.puppy</code>

  * DESCRIPTION
-	This manual page documents the mdparser command line functionality.
-It receives a .md file and converts it into a html file.
-Usage of mdparser are given below.
+	This manual page documents the manual scanner for Puppy command line functionality.
+It receives a .puppy file from the user and examines the validity of the words used.
+The keywords (reserved words) are marked with yellow, and words which are not valid are marked in red.
+The usage is given below.

-	   -  mdparser source.md destination.html
-	      (converts source.md into a file named destination.html in stylish format)

-	   -  mdparser source.md
-	      (assigns the same name with the source .md file if output file name is not given.
-In this case, returns source.html)
+	   -  java puppy source.puppy

-	**Note that at least one .md file must be specified*
+	**Note that only one .puppy file must be specified*